stitchdata/java-stitch-client/README.md

 The Stitch client provides several methods for sending message, including synchronous and asynchronous options.
-The synchronous options are more straightforward, but the asynchronous options will offer better performance if you are sending messages frequently.
+The synchronous options are suitable for low-frequency streams, but the asynchronous options will offer better performance if you are sending messages frequently.

 ### Synchronous Delivery

-`push(Map message)` sends a single message and returns a `StitchResponse`.
-It throws `StitchException` if stitch rejects the record for some reason.
-There is typically no reason to inspect the StitchResponse.
-If `push` doesn't throw, that means Stitch accepted the message.
+`push(Map message)` sends a single record and returns a `StitchResponse`.
+It throws `StitchException` if stitch rejects the record.
+There is typically no reason to inspect the StitchResponse -- if `push` doesn't throw, that means Stitch accepted the record.

 ```java
 try {